systematically-design/tokenScript-Documentation/src/docs/04-language-reference/README.md

 # Language Reference

-Complete reference guide to the TokenScript DSL syntax and features.
-This section provides comprehensive documentation for developers and advanced users.
+Complete reference guide to TokenScript DSL—the language you write in Systematically to generate design tokens.
+This section provides comprehensive syntax documentation for all TokenScript DSL features.

 ## Guides in This Section